fungjj92/scott/readme.md

     git repository hosting services.

 ## Downloading old documents

-## Download of old documents
-You can see all the previous permit applications [here](https://github.com/tlevine/mvn-www2-backup) (except for a couple that went missing).
+You can see all the previous permit applications from Scott's manual spreadsheet parsings [here](https://github.com/tlevine/mvn-www2-backup) (except for a couple that went missing).